black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 70
 Using that same syntax, query your number inputs in the #lunch element and assign them to lunchNumberInputs.

+# Step 71
+Following the same pattern, query for your number inputs in the #dinner, #snacks, and #exercise elements.
+Assign them to variables following the naming scheme of the previous two.